patkie/Labs/README.md

 All labs are grouped into the three major areas of my cybersecurity coursework:
-Fundamentals of Communication and Networking, Fundamentals of Information Technology, and
-Managing Risk in Information Systems.
+Fundamentals of Communication and Networking, Fundamentals of Information Systems Security, and Managing Risk in Information Systems.